ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### YAJL

 - The plugin no allows setting a value to the mountpoint.
-This is represented as a top level value in json if no other key is present. _(Philipp Gackstatter)_
+This is represented as a top level value in JSON if no other key is present. _(Philipp Gackstatter)_

 - The plugin no longer lists empty parent keys with `kdb ls`. _(Philipp Gackstatter)_